peterp/redux-http-basic-auth-example/README.md

 }
 ```

-There's a lot going on in the function above, but take comfort in the fact that
+There's a lot of code in the function above, but take comfort in the fact that
-the vast majority of the code is sanitizing the request process and can be abstracted away.
+the majority of the code is sanitizing the request and can be abstracted away.

+The first thing we do is dispatch an action creator:
 ```
 dispatch(loginRequest())
 ```
-Updates our Redux store, by setting a `isLoggingIn` property to `true`, this is used to display a loading indicator and disable the login button.
+Which results in our state letting us know that the user `isLoggingIn`.
+We use this to display an activity indicator (_spinning wheel_), and to disable the log in button in our log in view.

+Next we base64 encode our credentials, and setup a fetch request.
 ```
 const hash = new Buffer(`${username}:${password}`).toString('base64')
 return fetch('https://httpbin.org/basic-auth/admin/secret', {